-Texas State Parks, TPWD Facilities Limit Operations
+Texas State Parks, TPWD facilities limit operations

 Park visitors should check the Texas State Parks Alert Map regularly for the latest information about the status of parks.

-In addition to the operational changes at Texas State Parks, TPWD law enforcement and boat registration offices, including the license and boat registration counter at TPWD’s Austin headquarters, will be closing to public visitation at noon Thursday.
+Texas Parks and Wildlife Department law enforcement and boat registration offices, including the license and boat registration counter at TPWD’s Austin headquarters, also closed to the public Thursday.
 Texans needing to purchase hunting and fishing licenses, boat and motor owner transfers, and boat registration renewals are encouraged to visit tpwd.texas.gov or call the department at 512-389-4800.

-These changes will remain in effect for the foreseeable future.
-TPWD will continue to monitor the evolving health situation with local and state officials and will adjust operations at department sites and facilities as necessary.
-The public is encouraged to follow the department’s social media accounts and monitor its website for the most up to date information.

 (0) comments